Foreign Policy Decision Making

 F 59 and below

-- Readings identified as “deep dives” are not required but are very helpful in understanding the content.
-In addition, they cay serves as supporting/reference material for the construction of decision experiments.
+Readings identified as “deep dives” are not required, but they are helpful in understanding the content.
+In addition, they can serve as supporting/reference material for the construction of decision experiments.

 Week 1: Introduction and Course Mechanics